We welcome your feedback on the Neighbourhood Plan. Click the arrow for more information.

 Where we are

 The Council’s administrative team are located in the Shire Hall, a Grade II* listed building on Mount Folly (circa 1837) and which was formerly the County Assize Court.
-The building also houses the Bodmin Information Centre and is the Town Council’s reception.
-The Council also employs a number of staff who work in the Parks Team, to manage the parks and open spaces (including play areas and cemeteries) under the control, ownership and stewardship of Bodmin Town Council.
+The building also houses the Community Services and Town Council’s reception.
+The Council also employs a number of staff who work in the Estates Team, to manage the parks and open spaces (including play areas and cemeteries) under the control, ownership and stewardship of Bodmin Town Council.
 Find out more about the town’s open spaces.

 Bodmin enjoys a strong and long standing relationship with the armed services and bestowed the freedom of the town on both the RAF and The Rifles (the latter being the reaffirmation of the Freedom of the Town as the most recent successor regiment to the Duke of Cornwall’s Light Infantry).